Spring 2026 Window Treatment Trends in Spokane

 Spokane gets more sun than most people outside the region expect.
 Summer temperatures regularly push into the 90s, and west- and south-facing rooms can become genuinely hot by midafternoon.

-Solar shades are the most popular solution we are seeing this spring — and homeowners are ordering them now, in April and May, rather than waiting until they're miserable in July.
+Solar shades are the most popular solution we are seeing this spring.
+Homeowners are ordering them now, in April and May, rather than waiting until they are miserable in July.

 Solar shades filter UV rays and reduce heat gain while keeping your view intact.
 They work during the day when the sun is strongest, without making your room feel dark or closed off.
 For living rooms, home offices, and any room that faces the afternoon sun in Spokane's South Hill, Liberty Lake, or Kendall Yards neighborhoods, they are one of the highest-impact upgrades you can make.